cuappdev/pollo-ios/README.md

 # Clicker iOS Client

-Clicker is another app from [CUAppDev](http://cuappdev.org), a project team at Cornell University.
+Clicker is another app from [Cornell AppDev](http://cornellappdev.com), a project team at Cornell University.
 It is an app that seeks to extend the functionality of iClickers on a web and mobile platform.

 ## Development
 ### Installation